Maham-Anwaar/Maham-Anwaar/README.md

 <h3 align="center">A passionate Sofware Engineer from Pakistan 🇵🇰</h3>

-Thanks for checking out my github profile.
-I'm a developer and I love building cool things with code.
+🚀   I'm a developer and I love building cool things with code.

-I'm always looking for new and interesting challenges, so feel free to reach out if you have an idea for a project or collaboration.
+🚀   I'm always looking for new and interesting challenges, so feel free to reach out if you have an idea for a project or collaboration. 👩‍💻

-In my free time, I enjoy hiking, reading, and spending time with my family.
-I also have a slight addiction to chocolate chip cookies.
+🚀   In my free time, I enjoy hiking, reading, and spending time with my family.
+I also have a slight addiction to chocolate chip cookies. 🍪

 Thanks again for stopping by!